Indiemark 2 Lens Encoder

 Loosen the two thumbscrews to insert a USB-C cable (included.)
 Once the cable is plugged in, finger tighten the thumbscrews to clamp the connector securely.
 The USB clamp is optional and can be removed by removing the two allen screws on the side of the encoder.
 This allows thicker cables or right angle connectors to be used.

-The LONET 2 Server software is used to detect, manage, map, and output data from Indiemark Lens Encoders.
-It can be downloaded for free, and will auto-detect Indiemark encoders on startup.
-More details can be found here.
+LONET Server Software USB LONET Server software is used to detect, manage, map, and output data from Indiemark Lens Encoders.
+It can be downloaded for free.

 Indiemark Network Relay